skyv26/leaderboard/README.md

 ## Built With

-- Major languages: JavaScript (ES6)
+- Major languages: JavaScript (ES6) with Promises and API.
 - Frameworks: No framework only Vanilla JS
-- Technologies used: HTML, CSS, JavaScript, WebPack, Sortablejs
+- Technologies used: HTML, CSS, JavaScript, WebPack

 ## Live Demo